Ohio CPA Requirements | Exam and License Requirements to Become a CPA [Updated for 2026]

 CPA Certificate Application Fee $100

-Two-Year Ohio Registration Fee (Only for Newly Licensed CPAs or Return to Good Standing) $56
+2-Year Ohio Permit Fee (Only for Newly Licensed CPAs or Return to Good Standing) $120

-One-Year Ohio Registration Fee (Only for Return to Good Standing) $28
+1-Year Ohio Permit Fee (Only for Return to Good Standing) $60

-Once the Accountancy Board of Ohio receives and approves your application, they will send you a certification letter.
-This certification letter will also have information about how to send in your continuing professional education (CPE).
+Once the Accountancy Board of Ohio receives and approves your application, it will send you a certification letter.
+This certification letter will also provide information on how to submit your continuing professional education (CPE).

-CPA licenses in Ohio must be renewed every three years.
-The cycle begins in early October and concludes on December 31 every three years.
+CPA licenses in Ohio must be renewed every 3 years.
+The cycle begins in early October and concludes Dec.
+31 every 3 years.

-You must earn at least 120 hours of CPE credits during the three years prior to your license expiration date.
-If you are a new license applicant, you must complete 20 hours of CPE each of the two years prior to your license application.
+You must earn at least 120 hours of CPE credits during the 3 years prior to your license expiration date.
+If you are a new license applicant, you must complete 20 hours of CPE each of the 2 years prior to your license application.

 The application and initial license process for CPAs in Ohio are handled by CPA Examination Services (CPAES), a subsidiary of the National Association of State Boards of Accountancy (NASBA).
 Before applying for the exam, candidates who are seeking CPA licensure in Ohio must learn about the exam and target score release dates.

-The CPA exam is offered year-round, so candidates can take it at any time.
-The AICPA announces the target CPA Exam score release dates every two years.
+The American Institute of Certified Public Accountants (AICPA®) announces the target CPA Exam score release.
 Typically, the scores are released within 48 hours of the target release date.

 The application and scheduling procedures for the CPA Exam are outlined below: